mateuszwieloch/dotfiles/README.md

 ## Safari

-- in Preferences, General, Safari Opens With choose 'All windows from last session'
+- in Preferences, General, Safari Opens With choose 'All non-private windows from last session'

 Add extensions
 1. Dashlane